About

 Another reason is how complex the geometry of the brain is.
 It can be hard to even describe the shape of the brain let alone quantify subtle changes attributable to disease.

-My work focusses on engineering computational technologies to overcome these challenges, using machine learning techniques to combine information from different imaging systems, differential geometry to describe and quantify structure, and high dimensional statistics to make inferences reliably.
+My work focuses on engineering computational technologies to overcome these challenges, using machine learning techniques to combine information from different imaging systems, differential geometry to describe and quantify structure, and high dimensional statistics to make inferences reliably.